SharePoint

 It is normal to feel this way.
 Many patients have shared similar fears and concerns with us.

-At the TB Control Unit, we not only want to ensure that you are well-treated and cured of TB; we also want to protect your close family and friends from developing this disease.
+At the National Tuberculosis Care Centre, we not only want to ensure that you are well-treated and cured of TB; we also want to protect your close family and friends from developing this disease.
 This process is referred to as contact tracing.

 Read on to find out how you can help to stop the spread of TB to people around you.